CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/140321/Form/Request_x01.md

 8.0.sec=A Hospital’s application to elect to make presumptive eligibility determinations may be rejected if it fails to meet any one of the following criteria:

-8.1.Ti=A. Proper Submission
+8.1.Ti=Proper Submission

 8.1.sec=Each Hospital must submit a complete application and one (1) copy in accordance with these instructions to the designated address in this RFA.
 (See Section IX of this RFA.)

-8.2.Ti=B. Acceptance of Agreement
+8.2.Ti=Acceptance of Agreement

 8.2.sec=Appendix A, the Hospital-Determined Presumptive Eligibility Contract, is the Contract that will be awarded pursuant to this RFA.
 The applicant must accept the provisions of Appendix A without revision by signing the last page of Appendix A.

-8.3.Ti=C. Certification
+8.3.Ti=Certification

 8.3.sec=The Hospital must complete Appendix B and certify that all information and documentation required to be on file with MassHealth is complete, current and correct.

-8.4.Ti=D. Executive Order 504
+8.4.Ti=Executive Order 504

 8.4.1.sec=All contracts entered into by state agencies after January 1, 2009 must contain provisions requiring applicants to certify that they have read EXECUTIVE ORDER 504, that they have reviewed and will comply with all information, security programs, plans, guidelines, standards and policies that apply to the work they will be performing for their contracting agency, that they will communicate these provisions to and enforce them against their subcontractors, and that they will implement and maintain any other reasonable and appropriate security procedures and practices necessary to protect personal information to which they are given access as part of the contract from unauthorized access, destruction, use, modification, disclosure or loss.
 The provisions shall be enforced through the contracting agency and the Operational Services Division.
 Any breach shall be regarded as a material breach of the contract that may subject the Applicant to appropriate sanctions.